doubtfire-lms/doubtfire.io/source/articles/guides/2018-07-21-changing-your-target-grade.html.md

 * D - Distinction Grade
 * HD - High Distinction Grade

-The target grade selected in OnTrack changes the sequence and number of tasks which need to be completed in order to achieve that grade.
+The target grade selected in Doubtfire changes the sequence and number of tasks which need to be completed in order to achieve that grade.

 For example, there may be 20 Pass tasks in a unit which need to be completed to achieve a Pass grade, however to achieve a Credit grade you would need to complete all of the Pass tasks, and the Credit tasks.

-To change your target grade, simply log in to OnTrack and select the unit for which you'd like to change the target grade.
+To change your target grade, simply log in to Doubtfire and select the unit for which you'd like to change the target grade.

 From the main overview page, select the *target grade* dropdown: